Medicare Supplement Plan N – Part N

-Both specialists visits and office visits can cost up to a $20 copayment.
+Both specialists’ visits and office visits can cost up to a $20 copayment.
 The emergency room copay doesn’t apply to the foreign travel emergency benefit.

-The other out of pocket costs would be your premiums.
+There is no copayment for urgent care with Plan N. Other out of pocket costs would be your premiums.

 Cost of Medicare Supplement Plan N

-They also take your personal information and use it as a premium determining factor such as age, location, gender, etc. The cost for Medigap Plan N for one person in a specific state can be completely different than it is for another person in a different state.
+They also take your personal information and use it as a premium determining factor such as age, location, gender, etc. The cost for Medigap Plan N for one person in a specific state can be completely different than it is for another person in a different region.